 | 30 | Started a real-life conflict because of a ship war | Genuine disagreements about fictional pairings that affected real relationships. |

-| 31 | Gotten into an argument in a fic’s comment section | Public comment section conflict — relatively rare on AO3 but it happens. |
+| 31 | Gotten into an argument in a fic's comment section | Public comment section conflict. |

 | 32 | Had a fic recommended to you that changed your life | A work that permanently altered your worldview or interests. |

-| 33 | Recommended a fic to someone and then regretted it | Realizing after the fact that the content was more intense than anticipated. |
+| 33 | Recommended a fic to someone and then regretted it | Realizing the content was more intense than anticipated. |

 | 34 | Participated in a fandom exchange (Secret Santas, etc.) | Organized gifting events where creators make works for each other. |

-| 35 | Participated in a fic challenge or prompt event | Community-driven writing challenges with specific constraints. |
+| 35 | Participated in a fic challenge or prompt event | Community-driven writing challenges. |

 | 36 | Followed a fic's update schedule obsessively | Tracking when a work-in-progress (WIP) would update. |